ethereum-attestation-service/eas-docs-site/docs/tutorials/the-attestation-record.md

 ## Understanding the Attestation Record
 Each attestation record has the following fields:
-- `Attestation UUID` - this is an incremental number automatically assigned to the Schema.
-It is not a unique identifier.
+- `Attestation UUID` - this is a universal unique identification number for the attestation.
 - `Schema` - the schema used to make the attestation.
 - `Attestor` - the address that made the attesation.
 - `Recipient` - an **optional** recipient of the attestation that was made.